Miss California's Teen

 The Miss California's Teen competition is the pageant that selects the representative for the U.S. state of California in the Miss America's Teen pageant.

-Olivia DeFrank of Los Angeles was crowned Miss California's Outstanding Teen on June 24, 2022 at the DoubleTree by Hilton in Fresno, California.
-She competed in the Miss America's Outstanding Teen 2023 pageant at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she was in the Top 11 along being 1st runner-up for the Teens in Action award.
+Jasmine Wu of San Jose was crowned Miss California's Teen on June 21, 2025, at the Visalia Convention Center in Visalia, California.
+She will compete at Miss America's Teen 2026 in September 2025.

 In January of 2023, the official name of the pageant was changed from Miss California’s Outstanding Teen, to Miss California’s Teen, in accordance with the national pageant.

 Results summary

 The following is a visual summary of the past results of Miss California's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.